 Educational Qualification: A graduate degree in any stream or equivalent from a recognized university is required.
 NCC ‘C’ or ‘B’ certificate or achievement in sports and athletics will be beneficial and be an added advantage to the candidate’s qualification.

 - Height requirement for male and female candidates is 165 cms and 157 cms respectively.

 - The chest measurement of males should be from 81 – 86 cms, and there is no chest measurement for the female candidates.

-- Minimum weight for male is 50 kgs and for female is 46 kgs minimum, but it also varies according to the height.
+- The minimum weight for males is 50 kgs and for a female is 46 kgs minimum, but it also varies according to height.